lbenicio/lbenicio.blog/_posts/2022-07-03-Side-Channel-Attacks.md

 layout: posts
 title: Side Channel Attacks
 icon: fa-comment-alt
-tag: terminal, customization, theming, tutorial
+tag: side channel, attacks
-categories: tutorial
+categories: discussion
 ---

 This work briefly discusses some methods that I consider critical for the security of today's computing systems.
 For a better understanding of the discussion proposed here, the excerpt is divided into two sections.